vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run a microservce in Kubernetes.md

 1. Understand what is container orchestration
 1. Pros and cons of using Kubernetes over other orchestration tools like Docker Swarm and Elastic Container Service (ECS)
-1. Kubernetes primitives - Node, Pod, Service, Label, Deployment, Ingress, and Volume
+1. Kubernetes Architecture
-1. Spin up a Flask-based microservice locally with Docker Compose
+1. Kubernetes Objects - Pod, Service, Volumes, Namespace etc.
 1. Configure a Kubernetes cluster to run locally with Minikube
 1. Use Kubernetes Secrets to manage sensitive information
 1. Set up a volume to hold Postgres data within a Kubernetes cluster